-The Ombudsman notes that Master X was most recently detained on 9 June 2013 after arriving in Australia as an unaccompanied minor aged 15 aboard SIEV Yately and was held in detention for a cumulative period of more than two and a half years before being granted a Bridging visa.
+The Ombudsman notes that Master X was most recently detained on 9 June 2013 after arriving in Australia aboard SIEV Yately as an unaccompanied minor aged 13 and was held in detention for over two years before being granted a Bridging visa.
 The Ombudsman further notes that, at the time of DIBP's review, processing of Master X's claims for protection had not commenced.